kubernetes/kubernetes/docs/proposals/pod-safety.md

 would be desirable, although possibly non-blocking for this proposal.

+## Documentation

+We should document the lifecycle guarantees provided by the cluster in a clear and unambiguous way to end users.

 ## Deferred issues

 * Live migration continues to be unsupported on Kubernetes for the foreseeable